Vanessa-Salgado/Vanessa-Salgado/README.md

 # Let's get down to business

-Searching for a Summer 2021 internship in software development, data science/ analysitcs, environmental org, or any creative field.
+Searching for a Summer 2021 internship in software development, data science/ analytics, environmental org, or any creative field.

 📫 Let's connect: